IASG/iasg.github.io/equipment.md

 yet still available on the market.
 (Illegal Chinese transceivers are not permitted for IASG presentations).
-- Part 15 devices for which the manufacturer recommends professional installation, such as backhaul WiFi equipment.
+- Part 15 devices for which the manufacturer recommends professional installation, such as back-haul WiFi equipment.

 2. The antennas may be modified or replaced, provided no transmit functionality is used with the modified antennas.